anamarisamacedo/FEUP-SINF/README.md

 ![alt text](./images/logo.png)

-This project consists on the development of a Mobile Application to support the management of all the logistic activity related to a computer parts retailer company, NerdWired.
+This project consists in the development of a Mobile Application to support the management of all the logistic activity related to a computer parts retailer company, NerdWired.
 It contemplates the purchase and sales process, handles stock replenishment and allocation to warehouse and assists the picking process of a sales order.
+And It has 2 types of users: managers and pickers.

 ## Steps to build/run the app